AMINO

 a group with a serious pattern of deficiency.”
 It is thought by therapists

-that correcting the deficiency and maintaining the proper balance
+that correcting the deficiency and maintaining the proper balance of amino acids

 Here is a condensed list